oleksabor/YetiMessaging/Readme.txt

 YetiMessaging is very simple and lightweight framework that allows to publish and consume short crossprocess messages on the same machine.
 Different transports can be used, UDP (no state connection and no guarantee) and file message (for fun) transport was implemented.

-It is used for VisualStudio addin to inform all instances about configuration changes.
+I have used YetiMessaging for VisualStudio addin to inform all addin instances about configuration changes.

 Test cases can be found in the YetiMessagingTest folder